 Parallels RAS provides more efficient and streamlined delivery for virtual apps and desktops with more than 130 built-in automated optimization capabilities.
-Administrators may leverage different pre-configured optimizations for VDI, RDSH or Windows Virtual Desktop workloads depending on the server type, and use pre-configured scripts, including those from third-party tools, saving time in optimizing images.
+Administrators may leverage different pre-configured optimizations for VDI, RDSH or Azure Virtual Desktop workloads depending on the server type, and use pre-configured scripts, including those from third-party tools, saving time in optimizing images.

 Parallels RAS provides the ability to deploy clones from templates to the local disks of multiple independent Microsoft Hyper-V hosts, rather than only using centrally shared storage such as SAN.
 Benefits include reduced need for complex configurations, the ability to maintain a single template for use with multiple providers and faster disk access.